tarantool/tarantool-php/HACKING.md

 Note: The `packpack` script should be available in `PATH` directories.

+## Release a new version

+1. Write release notes.
+Look at `git show 0.3.3` for example.
+2. Update `package.xml` and `src/php_tarantool.h` (see `git show 0.3.3` for
+   example).
+3. Open a pull request, get it merged.
+Checkout the fresh master.
+4. Add **annotated** tag (`git tag -a --cleanup verbatim X.Y.Z`), place the release notes into the annotation.
+Push the tag (`git push --tags`).
+5. Go to the releases page on GitHub and publish a new release.
+Place the release notes into the description.

 ## Packaging (obsolete)

 Those packaging recipes are likely outdated.
 Kept to revisit them later.